HarpreetComputerEng/Web-calculator/README.md

-# 🧮 PHP Web Calculator
+# 🧮 Javascript PHP Web Calculator

 A simple web-based calculator built with PHP and HTML.
 It performs basic arithmetic operations (+, −, ×, ÷, ^) and displays whether the result is even/odd and a prime number.